The Ryde: Free service

 In December 2014 BYU announced that beginning with the Fall 2015 Semester most of The Ryde's routes would be enhanced and would be free to all BYU students, faculty, and other employees with their BYU ID.
 However, the shuttle route that previously ran to Wymount Terrace would be eliminated.
 Also included in the announcement, BYU indicated that it would begin charging students to park in most of the on-campus lots that had been previously free to students.
 BYU anticipated that the new $60.00 parking fee would cover the cost of The Ryde's shuttle service.
 However, since The Ryde does not operate during the spring and summer term, parking in all the student lots will still be free during that time of year.
-BYU stated that the changes were intended to "incentivize" students to utilized other transportation options instead of their cars.
+BYU stated that the changes were intended to "incentivize" students to utilize other transportation options instead of their cars.
 The Ryde's shuttle service eliminates the time that many students spend parking and then walking to the various parts of campus.

 Early on plans for the free service included a continuation of the stop near The Lodges at Glenwood Apartments on Route 1.
 (The stop also served the Alpine Village, Cambridge Court Apartments, Cinnamon Tree Apartments, and Riviera Apartments).
 However, this stop was eventually dropped from route along with service to these complexes.
 The route that served Wymount Terrace (which ran through 2014) was also dropped from plans for The Ryde's free service (primarily due to low ridership).
 However, some Wymount residents have petitioned to reinstate this service.
 In support of their petition, the students indicate that this route would also provide service for all students to the Student Health Center.